xiix0/scam/README.md

-You attempt things that you do not even plan because of your extreme stupidity.
+You will meet an important person who will help you advance professionally.